itzKiwiSky/LoveConsole/README.md

     console:new(90, 90)

-    console:registerCommand("myCoolCommandWithArgument", "This is the help message, it will appear with help command", 0, function(argument) console:trace("This is my cool command", 0)
+    console:registerCommand("myCoolCommandWithArgument", "This is the help message, it will appear with help command", 0, function(argument) console:trace("This is my cool command")
-        console:trace("And this is my argument" .. argument, 1)
+        console:trace("And this is my argument" .. argument) end) end
-    end)
-end
 ```